Skip to content

 Sending Prompts

-Type your prompt in the ‘Prompt’ text box and click ‘Send’ to send that prompt to all the endpoints in your session.
-Sending Prompts during red teaming
+Provide your prompt in the ‘Prompt’ text box and click ‘Send’ to send the prompt to all the endpoints in your session.

 Red Teaming Tools